celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 }
 ```

-From the other side, light nodes have the ability to subscribe to a particular fraud proof update and verify received data:
+2a.
+From the other side, light nodes will, by default, subscribe to the BEFP topic and verify messages received on the topic:

 ```go
 // Subscriber encompasses the behavior necessary to